JaylynneCM/JaylynneCM/README.md

 ## About Me

 Hello!
 I’m Jaylynne, a Clothing Entrepreneur with a passion for utilizing technology to solve creative problems.
 I am currently expanding my skills in Python and Data Science to better understand consumer trends and build smarter digital solutions.
-I love the intersection of business logic, visualizations, and code.
+I am passionate about the intersection of business logic, visualizations, and code.

 ## Education
 I'm a junior at the University of Notre Dame studying Economics and Latino Studies with a minor in Data Science.